dorny/test-reporter/README.md

 # Test Reporter

 This [Github Action](https://github.com/features/actions) displays test results from popular testing frameworks directly in GitHub.

-- [x] Parses test results in XML or JSON format and creates nice report (Github Check Run)
+✔️ Parses test results in XML or JSON format and creates nice report as Github Check Run

-- [x] Annotates code where it failed based on message and stack trace captured during test execution
+✔️ Annotates code where it failed based on message and stack trace captured during test execution

-- [x] Sets output variable conclusion to `success` if all tests passed or `failure` if any test failed
+✔️ Provides final `conclusion` and counts of `passed`, `failed` and `skipped` tests as output parameters

 **How it looks:**
 |![](assets/fluent-validation-report.png)|![](assets/provider-error-summary.png)|![](assets/provider-error-details.png)|![](assets/provider-groups.png)|